 Also in Caesarea

-Outside the national park, in the modern day neighborhood of Caesarea is the Aquaduct Beach one of the best beaches in Israel.
-With an ancient aquaduct marking the edge of the beach the breathtaking approach is even more stunning up close.
-There is no life guard here so bathing is not strictly allowed although it does get busy on summer weekends, but the is worlds away from the beaches further south with a more rural surrounding and breathtaking archaeological feature
+Outside the national park, in the modern-day city, is the Aquaduct Beach one of the best beaches in Israel.
+With an ancient aqueduct marking the edge of the beach the breathtaking approach is even more stunning up close.
+There is no lifeguard here so bathing is not strictly allowed although it does get busy on summer weekends, but the buzz is worlds away from the beaches further south with a more rural surrounding and breathtaking archaeological feature

 Caesarea also hosts the Ralli Museum, one of four museums around the world funded by philanthropist Harry Recanti.
-The two galleries at Caesarea focus on Latin American and Sephardic Jewish artwork.
-The museum is free to enter and has some fantastic pieces so if you’re in the area, and cant resist the urge to see some art, this is the place to go.
-Nearby is Caesarea Golf Club which is Israel’s only full size golf course.
+The two galleries at focus on Latin American and Sephardic Jewish artwork.
+The museum is free to enter and has some fantastic pieces so if you’re in the area, and can’t resist the urge to see some art, this is the place to go.
+Nearby is Caesarea Golf Club which is Israel’s only full-size golf course.
 Recently reconstructed by renowned designer Pete Dye, this course plays host, every four years to the Maccabi Games, the Jewish Olympics.

-All this is exploring is likely to get your appetite going, and there are some brilliant restaurants in Caesarea at the Harbor.
+All this is exploring is likely to get your appetite going, and there are some brilliant restaurants in at the city’s harbor.
 They vary in price although most are pretty good and serve seafood with an awesome location overlooking the Mediterranean.

-Caesarea is a great place to enjoy a sunset and meal so go late afternoon in the summer and enjoy the sunset in one of the many restaurants in Caeasarea harbor.
-The museum is open in summer months (April-September) from 8am to 6pm and winter months until 4pm, with the site itself and restaurants remaining open later into the evening.
+Caesarea is a great place to enjoy a sunset and meal so go late afternoon in the summer and enjoy the sunset in one of the many restaurants in the harbor.
+The museum is open in summer months (April-September) from 8 am to 6 pm and winter months until 4 pm, with the site itself and restaurants remaining open later into the evening.

-Public transport to Caesarea is slightly difficult.
-There is a train link between Tel Aviv and Haifa, and Caesarea, however from the station you will need to take a taxi to the site about a five minute ride away (it is too far to walk).
+Public transport to the area is slightly difficult.
+There is a train link between Tel Aviv and Haifa, and Caesarea, however from the station you will need to take a taxi to the site about a five-minute ride away (it is too far to walk).
 There are no inter-city buses to the town although local buses do come from Hadera irregularly during the day.